wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 tags: [alerts]
 sidebar: doc_sidebar
 permalink: maintenance_windows_managing.html
-summary: Learn how to manage maintenance windows.
+summary: Learn how to use maintenance windows to prevent alerts from firing when systems are undergoing maintenance.
 ---
 A maintenance window is a time window when disruptive operations occur as a result of system maintenance or testing.
 These disruptive operations create a high likelihood of causing [alerts](alerts_managing.html#creating-an-alert) to fire.
 A maintenance window allows you to identify when maintenance is scheduled and prevent affected alerts from firing.